 Line managers are responsible for ensuring that strategies are implemented at lower levels.

-These managers are also in the best place to estimate performance, recognize bottlenecks with the strategy execution programs, and promptly resolve issues to meet goals.
+These managers are also best positioned to estimate performance, recognize bottlenecks with the strategy execution programs, and promptly resolve issues to meet goals.
 They are in the best position to identify problems with the strategy execution programs.

 Mentoring And Coaching